dev-academy-programme/orientation---Archived/tools/git-and-github/using-github-during-phase-0.md

 We'll try to review your code each week, time permitting.
 To do this, we'll fork a copy of your repository to one of our GitHub accounts.
 Then we'll clone it to our development machine.

-In our forked and cloned copy, we'll add a folder called `review` with a file in it called `README.me`.
-(The README.md file is a [Markdown-enabled](https://help.github.com/articles/github-flavored-markdown/) file that GitHub will display automatically when you click on this folder.
+In our forked and cloned copy, we'll add a directory called `review` with a file in it called `README.me`.
+(The README.md file is a [Markdown-enabled](https://help.github.com/articles/github-flavored-markdown/) file that GitHub will display automatically when you click on this directory.
 This saves you the trouble of opening the file directly.)

 We'll add any notes we have about your sprint to this `review/README.md` file.
 Then will save it, stage it, commit it, and push it to our forked copy of your repository.